sandilejiyane3/IT-Support-Journey/README.md

 # IT Support Journey

 Hi, I'm Sandile.
-I'm transitioning into IT with a focus on IT Support, Networking, and Cloud.
+I'm transitioning into IT with a focus on IT Support, Networking, and Security.

 ##  Goals
 - Land an entry-level IT Support role